radhikanagaraj/Data-analyst-projects/README.md

 Export Reports: Export visualizations and reports to PDF or Excel for offline analysis and sharing.

-Contributing
-We welcome contributions to improve the Call Centre Trend Analysis Dashboard.
 If you have suggestions or bug fixes, please create a pull request or open an issue.